 The Gateway Program is designed to encourage Walla Walla Community College students, particularly those from low-income, first-generation, or other diverse backgrounds to pursue a liberal arts education at Whitman College.

-Participants will complete a reduced class load at Walla Walla Community College while attending Whitman College during the trial period.
+Participants will complete a reduced class load at Walla Walla Community College while attending Whitman College during the Gateway Program.
 The reduced load will be such that the participant will continue to receive financial aid at Walla Walla Community College.
 The courses at Whitman will apply to graduation requirements at both institutions and will be paid for by Whitman College.

 For application information for the Gateway Program, contact Kris Surovjak, Senior Associate Director of Admission.
 For Advising/Registration information, contact Juli Dunn, Associate Dean of Students.